 Meta Mesh Wireless Communities is a non-profit Internet Service Provider.
 Since 2015, we’ve worked to bridge the Digital Divide in the Greater Pittsburgh area by helping those who are unable to have Internet access where they live.
 To do this, we raise funds and work with community groups, universities, and school districts to cover the cost of our services.

 Our goal is to get broadband Internet to Pittsburghers who need it, without burdening them with a monthly bill.

-This approach has never been done before on a city-wide scale in the US!
+This approach has never been done before on a large scale in the United States!

 To bridge the Digital Divide in a meaningful and permanent way by building Community Wireless Networks in Pittsburgh and around the world.